LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-The \textit{Combs} function [line:~\ref{alg:fun:combs}] starts by calling the \textit{triplet} function to obtain a set of three numbers.
-These numbers are then used to compute the Cartesian product or the specified number of elements [line: \ref{alg:fun:cartesian}], which is later used in the request commands that include multiple inputs.
-In this way, we cover all possible combinations of values for the number of elements.
-The resulting values are formatted into triplets for use in the \textit{execute} function.
-The \textit{Triplet}~[line:\ref{alg:fun:triplet}] function generates three specific values: the lowest, the highest minus the provided elements, and a random number in between, which forms the basis of \textit{boundaries} method.
-The \textit{execute} function then sends requests to a PLC or simulator and is called repeatedly to align with the dataset size in the configuration file.
+Before the loop~[line:~\ref{alg:for:data}], the \textit{combs} function~[line:~\ref{alg:fun:combs}] is called to produce all possible data combinations based on the given range of possible values and the number of elements to accommodate. \textit{Combs} function starts by calling the \textit{triplet} [line:~\ref{alg:fun:triplet}] function to obtain a set of three numbers.
+These numbers are used to compute the Cartesian product of the specified number of elements [line:~\ref{alg:fun:cartesian}], which is later used in the request commands that include multiple inputs.
+By that, all possible combinations of values for the number of elements are covered.
+The resulting values are formatted into triplets to be used in the \textit{execute} function.
+The \textit{execute} function then sends requests to a PLC or simulator, which is called repeatedly to align with the dataset size in the configuration file.

-After executing Algorithm~\ref{alg:boundaries_client}, we obtain a dataset that describes a protocol in a non-exhaustive manner.
-By employing the \textit{boundaries} method, we significantly reduce the dataset size compared to what would be required using an exhaustive approach from a scale of billions to just a few thousand.
-For instance, in the case of Modbus protocol, an exhaustive approach would need $65536^2$ different requests to cover all registers and their potential values for just one type of command (e.g., read or write).
-Although larger datasets typically enhance model performance, they also demand significant resources for training.
-Boundaries method allows us to reduce the dataset size while preserving accuracy.
-Required sample size for fine-tuning the LLM is discussed in the following section.
+\textbf{Why boundaries method} This algorithm significantly enhances the adaptability, scalability, and efficiency of ICS honeypots by dynamically generating training data across a range of operational states.
+This method ensures a smart and effective dataset generation for training the LLM to understand the range of accessible addresses/values without the need to generate traffic that includes them.
+This helps in making the framework more dynamic and adaptable to various PLC configurations, moving away from the traditional reliance on static and manual scripting specific to PLC setups.

+\textbf{Adapting New Protocols} Algorithm~\ref{alg:boundaries_client} serves as the foundation for integrating a ``protocol client" module (Figure~\ref{fig:flow-diagram}) for other PLC protocols.
+Step 1: Identify the terminology used in the new protocol and map it to the corresponding terms in the existing implementations.
+For example, Modbus uses ``registers" for analog input/output, while S7comm employs ``datablocks".
+Step 2: Identify the valid addresses and value ranges of the new protocol.
+Step 3: Identify the list of available function codes.
+Step 4: Modify the default configuration file to include the identified addresses and values into the analog inputs/outputs.
+Step 5: Instantiate Algorithm~\ref{alg:boundaries_client} per our examples existing in our codebase using readily available libraries to generate the protocol client module.
+The rest of the methodology is automated.